balazsgyenes/parllel/docs/design.md

     - Actually implement `already_done` in `ParallelProcessCage`.
     - From Paul: Add calling `set_samples_buffer` on cages to sampler `__init__` method.
 In parallel sampler, the samples buffer needs to be alternated every batch, so this can be set at each batch.
         - This isn't necessarily what we want, since it makes the sampler responsible for the operation of the cages.
-- Batch transformations, e.g. reward normalization, advantage estimation (jitted), creation of `valid` array
-- Preallocate additional buffer elements returned by batch transformations.
-Dry run is extended to sampler so that batch buffer also includes results of transforms.
-A reallocation step happens after this, the new batch buffer is set everywhere, and training starts.
-    - What Array type should these extra fields be (e.g. advantage, return_, valid)?
-    - Do these extra fields need to be shared with the cages?
-They will never write into them.
-    - Transforms could use a try-catch mechanism to detect dry run. e.g. try accessing expected sampler buffer field, and allocate it if it doesn't exist yet.
 - Step transformations, e.g. observation normalization, image translation
 - NamedArrayTuple/NamedTuple `__repr__` method should return a dict for easier debug viewing.
 - In Handler, preallocate torch tensor version of batch buffer so that it does not have to be converted at each step.